minmarg/gtalign_alpha/README.md

   The clustering options, which can be used in combination with other options to make clustering flexible, can be found in the complete list of [options](out/gtalign_options.md).

-## GTalign demo notebook on Google Colab
+## GTalign demo notebooks on Google Colab

-The GTalign demo [notebook](GTalign_demo.ipynb) for Google Colab is now available.
+The GTalign demo notebooks, [GTalign_demo](GTalign_demo.ipynb) and [GTalign_demo_search](GTalign_demo_search.ipynb), for Google Colab are available.
-The notebook showcases structure alignment for two large protein complexes -- virus nucleocapsid variants 7a4i and 7a4j -- and runs on Google Colab with a Tesla T4 GPU (finishes in a minute).
+The [first](GTalign_demo.ipynb) notebook showcases structure alignment for two large protein complexes -- virus nucleocapsid variants 7a4i and 7a4j -- and runs on Google Colab with a Tesla T4 GPU (finishes in a minute).
+The [second](GTalign_demo_search.ipynb) demonstrates the alignment of all against all queries of the PDB20 dataset, completing in half a minute.

 ## Citation